Finding confidence, joy, and the courage to speak out after six years in college, Tamiah Coffee bears it all: herself, exactly the way she is.

 Tamiah, or “Coffee” as she prefers to be known, started college at KU in 2016.

-“When I got into here I fucking cried like it was fucking Princeton, and then I got here and realized it was all this glass bubble,” she said.
+“When I got into here I fucking cried like it was fucking Princeton… and then I got here and realized it was all this glass bubble,” she said.
 “There are very dangerous places on this campus.”

 “Being here [Murphy Hall] the last two years has made me feel very safe and at home, and feel like all that shit was worth it,” she said.
 “I’ve learned how to persevere here.”

-“You gotta get mad and you gotta speak up,” she said.
-“I’m here to disrupt some shit and shake some shit because that shit that’s been happening every day in the fucking news pisses me off.
+“You gotta get mad, and you gotta speak up,” she said.
+“I’m here to disrupt some shit and shake some shit- because that shit that’s been happening every day in the fucking news pisses me off!
 I need to say something about it.”

 “A lot of people did not like it, and I’m very proud of that.”
 Coffee said with a laugh.
+She knows her message isn’t for everyone, and some may not respect it.
+But Coffee cares that the message is available for others in her community who do care.
+Those who care about inclusion, community building, and change.

-But overall, Coffee is grateful for her time at KU, and she’s ready for the next chapter of her life.
+Overall, Coffee is grateful for her time at KU, and she’s ready for the next chapter of her life.

 “KU taught me that greatness lies in some weird ass fucking places,” she said.
 “I know who I am and I’m true to myself- I love myself so much.”